Polylith

 1. This high-level documentation, which describes how Polylith works and the problems it solves.
 It tries to remain language agnostic, but does use Clojure in the code examples.

 2. The poly tool documentation, which describes how to work with a Polylith codebase in Clojure.
+There is a reworked version of the doc in Japanese here.

 Content: